 Norfolk Southern Railway (NS), owned and operated by Norfolk Southern Corporation, operates 21,000 route miles in 22 eastern states, the District of Columbia, and the Province of Ontario.
-Its service network, which generated over \$11.3 billion in railroad operating revenue in 2019, blankets the eastern United States, with principal western gateways at Chicago, St. Louis, Kansas City, Memphis, and New Orleans.
-With headquarters in Atlanta, Georgia, Norfolk Southern owns and operates approximately 1,735 miles of freight rail statewide, including 80.5 miles within the study area.
-Description of the study area.
+Its service network, which generated over \$11.3 billion in railroad operating revenue in 2019, blankets the eastern United States, with principal western gateways at Chicago, St. Louis, Kansas City, Memphis, and New Orleans.50 With headquarters in Atlanta, Georgia, Norfolk Southern owns and operates approximately 1,735 miles of freight rail statewide, including 80.5 miles within the study area.51